v12345vtm/VintagePioneerIR/README.md

 Smart Remote for Vintage Pioneer Amps

-### Bring your classic audio gear into the smart home era
+### Bring your classic audio gear into the smart home era with EspHome

-Many vintage Pioneer amplifiers have lost their original remote controls over time — but they still deserve modern convenience.
-This project offers a **smart ESP32-based replacement** that allows you to control your beloved Pioneer amp directly from **Home Assistant** or **any smart home platform**.
+Many vintage Pioneer amplifiers have lost their original remote controls — but they still deserve modern convenience.
+VintagePioneerIR is an ESP32-based smart remote replacement that integrates seamlessly with Home Assistant using ESPHome.
+Control your beloved Pioneer amp (and many others) directly from your smart home setup.
 ***

 ## ✨ Features